-Federal PLUS Loan
+Federal Grad PLUS Loan

-Parents of undergraduate students may borrow the cost of education minus any estimated financial aid.
+Graduate students may also borrow additional funds under the federal Grad PLUS loan program.
+This loan may be up to the cost of education minus any financial aid (including federal Unsubsidized Loans).
 Payments begin within 60 days after second loan disbursement or may be deferred while the student is enrolled at least half time or until graduation.
-The interest rate as of July 1, 2023 to June 30, 2024, is 7.54%.
+The interest rate as of July 1, 2024 to June 30, 2025, is 9.08%.